ScarlettYellow/academic-kickstart/content/authors/admin/_index.md

 She is passionate about Product Innovation.
 She previously interned as a Product Manager at [ByteDance](https://www.bytedance.com/en/), [Didi Chuxing](https://www.didiglobal.com/), and Microsoft.
 She also founded and leaded the [AI Lab](https://unique-ailab.github.io/) of [Unique Studio](https://hustunique.com/).

-She positions herself at the intersection of both technology and humanities.
+She positions herself at the intersection of technology and humanities.
 Her goal is to positively impact society by product innovation.